irpolly/Vibe-Node-r/deployment-guide.md

-# Vibe Coder: Backend Deployment Guide for Google Cloud Run
+# Vibe Node(r): Backend Deployment Guide for Google Cloud Run

 This guide provides step-by-step instructions to deploy the Python Flask backend to Google Cloud Run.
 This will give you a scalable, serverless HTTPS endpoint for your frontend application to interact with.